HIV and Opportunistic Infections, Coinfections, and Conditions

 The treatments for kidney failure are dialysis and a kidney transplant.
 Both treatments take over the job of the failed kidneys.

 - A kidney transplant is surgery to place a healthy kidney from a donor into the body of a person with kidney disease.
-The donated kidney can be from a person who just died or a living person.
+The donated kidney can be from a person who just died or from a living person.

 I am living with HIV.
 How can I reduce my risk of kidney disease?